justeat/f-dom/README.md

 ## Usage

-Each method has 2 parameters `selector` and `root` (optional).
-If `root` is not specified, search will be performed for all elements in DOM.
+Each method has 2 parameters: mandatory `selector` and optional `root`.
-If it is specified, search will be performed for the child elements of `root`.
+If `root` parameter is not specified, search will be performed for all elements in the DOM, otherwise, search will be performed for `root` child elements.

 `first` method returns first element in the DOM for the specified selector (class or id).